Godward and Manward Manifestation

 - He is God and not a personality of God or a third ranking deity after the Father and the Son.

-In this lesson we will focus on specific character traits and abilities the Bible attributes to the persons of the Godhead.
+In this section we will focus on the specific character traits and abilities the Bible attributes to the persons of the Godhead.

 The Character of the Godhead